The Ice Cap

 49-64 2s+4s repeat bars 33-48.
 1234

-65-72 1s+3s dance RH across, turning right about couples dance RSh round each other and out between 2s/4s (Men leading) and cast to original places
+65-72 1s+3s RH across, turning right about couples dance RSh round each other and out between 2s/4s (Men leading) and cast to original places

 73-80 2s+4s repeat bars 65-72

-81-88 All dance Grand Chain BUT no hands
+81-88 All dance Grand Chain but no hands

-89-96 All turn partners 1¼ times RH, set and turn RH to Ladies in centre for bow/curtsey
+89-96 All turn partners 1¼ times RH, set and turn RH to bring Ladies in centre for bow/curtsey

-(MINICRIB, Dance crib compiled by Charles Upton.
-Deeside Caledonian Society.)
+(MINICRIB.
+Dance crib compiled by Charles Upton, Deeside Caledonian Society, and his successors)

 An ice cap is an ice mass that covers less than 50 000 km² of land area (usually covering a highland area).
-Masses of ice covering more than 50 000 km² are termed an ice sheet.
+Masses of ice covering more than 50 000 km² are termed an ice sheet.Ice Cap In Iceland

-Dance Information licensed under this Creative Commons Licence.
+Dance information licensed under this Creative Commons Licence 3.0.

 Text from this original Ice Cap article on Wikipedia.